Jordan–Palestine relations

-Jordan–Palestine relations are the strong, historical, but sometimes unstable, bilateral relations between the Hashemite Kingdom of Jordan and the State of Palestine.

-Jordan has an office in Ramallah, while Palestine has an embassy in Amman.
-They are both members of the Arab League, OIC, and Union for the Mediterranean.

-The flag of Jordan and Palestine are similar except Jordan has a white seven pointed star in middle of the red triangle.
+The bilateral relations between Jordan and Palestine have generally been strong as both nations share close cultural and historical ties.

 History

 1949–1967

 Jordan annexed the West Bank on 24 April 1950, after the 1949 armistice agreements.
 In 1951, King Abdullah I was assassinated by a Palestinian from the al-Husayni family.
 After the annexation, all Palestinians in the West Bank became Jordanian citizens.
 In the Jordanian parliament, there were 30 seats for both the West and East banks, making roughly equal populations.
 Palestinians in the West Bank did not face discrimination and were given the same equal rights as the Jordanians of the East Bank.

 1967–1988

 After the Six-Day War, Jordan lost control of the West Bank to Israel.
 However, the Palestinians in the West Bank lost neither their citizenship nor their seats in the Jordanian parliament.
 About 300,000 Palestinians fled to Jordan.
 In 1970, a conflict broke out between the Jordanian Armed Forces led by King Hussein and the Palestine Liberation Organization led by Yasser Arafat.
 This conflict was known as Black September.
-After the war, Jordan expelled the PLO.
+Palestinians had gone on a global skyjacking spree, and there were rumors of some wanting to topple or assassinate the Jordanian King.
+After the war, Jordan expelled the PLO to Lebanon but kept refugees and integrated Palestinian citizens in Jordan.
 Palestinians in the West Bank would retain their Jordanian citizenship until Jordan renounced all claims to the West Bank on 31 July 1988.
-Jordan later recognized the PLO as "the sole legitimate representative of the Palestinian people."
+Arafat later recognized the PLO as "the sole legitimate representative of the Palestinian people."